ionathanch/pi-forall/agda/README.md

 * `accessibility.agda`: The accessibility predicate and its mere propositionality.
 * `syntactics.agda`: Syntax, substitution, contexts, and context membership.
 * `reduction.agda`: Parallel reduction, substitution lemmas, confluence, and conversion.
-* `typing.agda`: Definitional equality, context well-formedness, and well-typedness.
+* `typing.agda`: Definitional equality (Lemma 3), context well-formedness, and well-typedness.
-* `semantics.agda`: Logical relations stating semantic typing and semantic context formation, along with important properties.
+* `semantics.agda`: Logical relations stating semantic typing and semantic context formation (Figure 7, Figure 8), along with important properties such as cumulativity (Lemma 4), conversion (Lemma 5), and backward preservation (Lemma 6).
-* `soundness.agda`: The fundamental theorem of soundness of typing — syntactic well-typedness implies semantic well-typedness.
+* `soundness.agda`: The fundamental theorem of soundness of typing — syntactic well-typedness implies semantic well-typedness (Theorem 1).
-* `consistency.agda`: Strict order on the naturals, well-foundedness of the naturals with respect to its strict order, and logical consistency using the naturals as levels.
+* `consistency.agda`: Strict order on the naturals, well-foundedness of the naturals with respect to its strict order, and logical consistency using the naturals as levels (Corollary 1).

 ## Statistics